Community relations area added 05/30/05, last updated 06/12/13.

 Thailand.

-While most of the community efforts which originated from the
+While most of the community efforts which

-553rd Reconnaissance Wing can be categorized as a wing effort,
+originated from the 553rd Reconnaissance Wing can be categorized as a wing effort,

 one man stands out.
 TSgt.
-Jose Espinoza of the 553rd
+Jose Espinoza

-Electronic Maintenance Squadron.
-Espinoza started his help
+of the 553rd Electronic Maintenance Squadron.
+Espinoza started his help with a letter

-with a letter to his wife asking for clothing for the children of
+to his wife asking for clothing for the children of St. Marys Mission Orphanage in

-with her friends went to work and within a month had collected 9
+Korat.
+Mrs. Espinoza along with her friends went to work and within a month had collected

-cartons of clothing, toys and children’s books.
-Mrs.
+9 cartons of clothing, toys and children's books.
+Mrs. Espinoza and her friends,

-to TSgt.
-Espinoza at Korat, who provided the items to the
+at their personal expense, mailed these to TSgt.
+Espinoza at Korat, who provided the

-Vietnam, Mrs. Espinoza sent 24 more boxes of clothing, toys,
+sent 24 more boxes of clothing, toys, children's books, soap, and other essential

-items went to the village of Wat Dong Wa in Korat
+with the Korat RTAFB base hospital, these items went to the village of Wat Dong Wa in Korat

 Province.